 Beginning on Nov.
-17, 2025, the company began disclosing the breach to the Attorney Generals' offices in Maine, New Hampshire, Vermont, California, Texas and Massachusetts.
-Additional states may be notified in the future.
+17, 2025, the company began disclosing the breach to the attorneys general offices of California, Maine, Massachusetts, New Hampshire, Oregon, Texas, Vermont, and Washington.

 Drivestream began notifying affected customers on Jan.
 10, 2025, and provided the results of its data review to customers starting Aug.
 6, 2025.

-Upon discovering the breach, Drivestream took swift action to secure its computer systems and launched a comprehensive investigation and notified law enforcement.
-The company is also offering impacted individuals 12 free months of Epiq credit monitoring and identity protection services.
+Drivestream is offering impacted individuals 12 free months of Epiq credit monitoring and identity protection services.

 If you receive notification from Drivestream about this breach, you may want to: